-If you need to evaluate engineering properties of fine-grained soils, ATL, a WBE certified company, can assist you from one of our geotechnical laboratories, located throughout New York State.
+If you need to evaluate engineering properties of fine-grained soils, ATL can assist you from one of our geotechnical laboratories, located throughout New York State.

 For more information, contact Brian Barnes, PE at 315-735-3309, info@atlantictesting.com, or visit AtlanticTesting.com.